mczwier/md_in_pchem/README.md

 This creates the files `vels_100.xvg`, `vels_200.xvg`, and `vels_300.xvg`, which contain the x velocities for each of the 100 argon atoms in the simulation as a function of simulation time.
+These files can then be loaded into your favorite analysis tool to construct histograms.
+For those wishing to use Excel but not wishing to use the Analysis ToolPak, a Python script (`make_vel_histogram.py`) has been provided to read atomic velocities and produce histograms in either a plain text table or CSV format.
+Python and Numpy are required, and the version of Python shipped with recent versions of MacOS suffices, as would Anaconda Python.

 ### The third activity (phase changes)